 Three quarters of Mollymawk‘s crew have just returned from a flying visit to our homeland.
-Flying is something that we don’t like to do – partly for reasons of financial expense, and partly because of the cost in environmental terms – but Roxanne needed to be in England so that she could sit her GCSE (school) exams, and I felt that it was time I saw my parents again.
+Flying is something that we don’t like to do – partly for reasons of financial expense, and partly because of the cost in environmental terms – but Roxanne had decided that it was time she explored the possibilities of living full time in the land where she was born; and I, simultaneously, felt that it was time I saw my parents again.

 Of course, the big news from England during this past fortnight has been the so-called Brexit referendum.
 Had we been drifting about on the ocean when it took place then we might have remained unmoved by this extraordinary débâcle – but only for so long as we remained out there.
 As it was, we were swept along on the current of events like a yacht struggling through heavy seas, and the final outcome was like a rogue wave smashing down on our vessel.
 Even two weeks afterwards, I still feel overwhelmed; I still feel devastated.
 The worst may be yet to come, but even as the matter stands we now seem to be bereft of mast and sails.